 “LSI’s industry leading Axxia Multicore processor platform based on ARM CPU’s is designed to intelligently handle the explosive growth of traffic in mobile and enterprise environments.
 LSI’s collaboration with the Linaro Networking Group and its open source Linux ecosystem initiatives will further drive system deployment and reduce total ownership costs for service providers”, said Jon Devlin, Director, Networking Ecosystem, LSI.

-LSI Corporation designs semiconductors and software that accelerate storage and networking in datacenters, mobile networks and client computing.
+About LSI: LSI Corporation designs semiconductors and software that accelerate storage and networking in datacenters, mobile networks and client computing.
 Our technology is the intelligence critical to enhanced application performance, and is applied in solutions created in collaboration with our partners.
-More information is available at www.lsi.com
+More information is available at www.lsi.com.

 “MontaVista is the only provider of Carrier Grade Linux on ARM processors today.
 We are extremely excited about enabling this new and disruptive architecture into the Network Infrastructure and Telecommunication markets,” said Patrick MacCartee, Director of Marketing for MontaVista Software.
 “The Linaro Networking Group will play a crucial role by ensuring that the industry has a robust and rich software ecosystem necessary to support the next generation of ARM-based telecom and software defined network solutions.”